Instant Pot corned beef, carrots, and potatoes cooks brisket in a rich broth without a spice packet or cabbage for a St. Patrick’s Day classic.

 - At the end of the 6 minutes, carefully turn the steam release valve to the venting position.
 When the float valve drops, open the instant pot.

 - Season the fat of the corned beef with salt and pepper and broil until crisp and browned.
-Slice against the grain and serve with the potatoes, carrots, and onions.
+Slice against the grain and transfer to a serving platter with the potatoes, carrots, and onions.

 NOTES